Canada expands access to work permits in rural areas

 The temporary change is intended to help rural communities respond to persistent labour shortages, which can be more difficult to address in smaller or less populated regions.
 This announcement is part of measures by the government of Canada to work with provinces and territories in Canada and align immigration objectives with local workforce needs.

-It's worth noting that Canada continues to have a moratorium on the processing of low-wage TFWP work permits in regions where the unemployment rate is greater than 6%.
+It's also worth noting that Canada continues to have a moratorium on the processing of low-wage TFWP work permits in regions where the unemployment rate is greater than 6%.
 This list of regions is updated every quarter.
 The latest list can be found here.

 The TFWP is a popular pathway for newcomers looking to gain work experience in Canada.
 Employers wishing to use the program are required to submit a Labour Market Impact Assessment to ESDC to determine if hiring a foreign national will have a positive, neutral, or negative impact on Canada’s workforce and economy.